How to Ask for a Referral from Customers + (Free Template)

 • Send emails at the right time: Timing is crucial.
 Wait to long to send a referral email and you risk surprising your customer, and not in a good way.
 Make your customers aware in the onboarding phase that giving referrals form part of doing business with you.
 Then send a friendly reminder once they've made a purchase.

 • Write your referral email: Use this framework.
 An enticing and attention-grabbing subject line.
 An offer or incentive that's too good to ignore.
-A clear call-to-action (CTA) that redirects them to join the referral marketing program or contact you
+A clear call-to-action (CTA) that redirects them to join the referral marketing program or contact you.

 Asking for referrals - make it easy